Resilience at Work: 19 Ways to Improve Resilience in The Workplace and Prevent Burnout

 Being assertive when you need to say no and turn other people down is a skill that needs practice.

-When you say no to extra work or unnecessary meetings, you’re saying yes to more important things; doing your job more effectively and maintain your wellbeing.
+When you say no to extra work or unnecessary meetings, you’re saying yes to more important things; doing your job more effectively and maintaining your wellbeing.

 1. Be clear about what you’re being asked to do